 In order to effectively combat pain and release trigger points in the neck, it is important to know the zones in question where the points originate.
 Trigger points often occur in these muscles:

 If the trigger points are located in the trapezius muscle, the symptoms are often a stiff neck, shoulder pain or tension pain in the head.
-The trapezius muscle is the muscle in the neck that causes people problems particularly often.
+The trapezius muscle is the muscle in the neck that often causes people problems. -

-Three trigger points can be located in the shoulder blade elevator.
-They often trigger a stiff neck.
-The pain is often noticeable when turning the head and can radiate into the lower back.
+Three trigger points can be located in the shoulder blade lift.
+They often cause a stiff neck.
+The pain is often noticeable when turning the head and can radiate into the lower back. -

-Even in the jaw muscle there is a trigger point that can radiate to many areas of the head and neck.
-It very often leads to headache, neck pain, jaw and even toothache.
+There is even a trigger point in the jaw muscle, which can radiate into many areas of the head and neck.
+It very often leads to headaches, neck pain, jaw pain and even toothache. -

-The triangular muscle is part of the shoulder musculature that can cause severe shoulder pain.
-Affected persons have a very limited range of motion, especially at night.
-Pain is very common when turning the head.
+The triangular muscle is part of the shoulder musculature and can cause severe shoulder pain.
+Those affected have a very limited range of movement, especially at night.
+Pain often occurs when turning the head. -

 This trigger point often leads to head, neck and shoulder pain.
-But also eye pain, limited vision and reduced mobility of the head can be the effect.
+However, it can also cause eye pain, impaired vision and reduced mobility of the head.

 Where else in the body do trigger points occur?

-In principle, trigger points can develop anywhere in the body where muscle groups, tendons and ligaments are located.
-Since many trigger points are caused by an unhealthy posture while sitting, they often form in the area of the neck and head.
+In principle, trigger points can occur anywhere in the body where muscle groups, tendons and ligaments are located.
+As many trigger points are caused by an unhealthy sitting posture, they often form in the neck and head area.
 The painful lumps can also be found in the buttocks.
-In addition, trigger points also occur in the back, legs and head, as well as in the groin, knee joint and throughout the spine.
+Trigger points also occur in the back, legs and head, as well as in the groin area, knee joint and throughout the spine.

 Symptoms: This is how trigger points in the neck become noticeable